|Cartoon by Gary Larson

 NOTE: As with any debriefing session, this is not a blame game.
 That someone panicked and/or was unable to to climb out from under it is not reprehensible, but rather grounds for further training.
 This includes everyday and emergency seamanship AND in techniques for ending panic.

-In the following scene, from the movie Flight, involves a flight crew's response to mechanical failure.
+In the following scene, from the movie Flight, portrays a (fictional) flight crew's response to mechanical failure.

 I admire both the captain's expertise, and handling of the situation and crew.
 He is decisive and proactive in both respects.
 He plays a large role in keeping his crew from panic and moving toward a solution.